 Gemeentemuseum Den Haag has purchased a key work by American artist Paul Thek (1933-1988).
 Thek painted the piece, entitled Farewell to Washington Square (Self-Portrait), in 1972, shortly before returning to Europe.
 With this new acquisition the museum now owns three extraordinary works by Thek.
-The purchase was possible thanks to the support of the Mondrian Fund and the Rembrandt Association, courtesy of its Titus Fund, Coleminks Fund and Post-war and Contemporary Art Fund.
+The purchase was possible thanks to the support of the Mondrian Fund and the Rembrandt Association, courtesy of its Titus Fund, Coleminks Fund and Post-war and Contemporary Art Fund, and the Bank Giro Loterij.

 Farewell to Washington Square (Self-Portrait) is typical of the work of Paul Thek.
 His paintings, sculptures and drawings are often personal, spiritual and emotionally charged.
 This large, mysterious painting was created at his studio in Prince Street, close to Washington Square in New York.
 It is a self-portrait that is open to multiple interpretations.
 We see Thek – recognisable by his shoulder-length hair and beard – through a window, at work in his studio.
 Around the edges there are associative images of iconic objects and earlier works by Thek, including swans, grapes and cherries.
 The half-peeled orange in the centre of the composition is striking.
 In the top right we see the reflection of the yellow lights illuminating the former World Trade Center (Twin Towers).